What is narrative therapy?

 It may be particularly helpful for couples or families seeking therapy, since it emphasizes the unique value of each person’s perspective and interpretation of reality.
 Additionally, it’s one of the few therapeutic modalities that specifically uses a social justice lens, through its emphasis on the strength of societal narratives and the need to understand the impact they can have on marginalized populations.
 Accordingly, narrative therapy may be especially appealing for individuals with marginalized racial, ethnic, sexual, or gender identities.

-Does narrative therapy work?
+Effectiveness of narrative therapy